genular/pandora/README.md

 our focus here is scientific community so we can enable scientist and other researchers in the field to quickly prototype around their data and get meaningful results out of it.

 ## Why is this so awesome?
+* :chart: **automated machine learning** Automation of machine learning process for predictive analytics
-* :file_folder: **Feature learning** You can discover relevant trends and patterns with ease, that would usually take years of manual handcrafting.
+* :file_folder: **feature discovery** You can discover relevant trends and patterns inside your data with ease, that would usually take years of manual handcrafting
-* :package: **Visualize & analyze** Exploratory analysis of machine learning results will give you instant insights with help of many different visualization algorithms.
+* :package: **exploratory data analysis** Visual analysis of automated machine learning results will give you instant insights with help of many different visualization algorithms
-* :arrows_counterclockwise: **Share your Data** You can share your results with others, or download them for external use
+* :arrows_counterclockwise: **sharing is caring** You can share your results with others, deploy your models instantly or download your data for external use
-* :lock: **Encryption** You can encrypt data in transit with secure https connections or use it in dedicated private environment
-* :lock: **Privacy** Since data is hosted on your own servers you don't have to worry about someone else is looking after your data
+* :closed_lock_with_key: **privacy and security** By hosting `SIMON` on your own dedicated servers you don't have to worry about someone else is looking after your data

+## Features
+* 200+ automated machine learning algorithms to choose from
+* nicely designed drag&drop user interface to easily apply data modeling techniques
+* supports *local* and *cloud* backend storage architecture
+* for-each model you can compare between 34 model performance measures
+* visual *data analysis* that supports clustering and correlation graphs
+* visual *feature analysis* with dot-plots that supports 280 visual styles
+* visual *model comparison* with box-and-whisker style plots
+* public dataset repository import function to easily import and analyze pre-published data
+* Integrated SAM (Significance Analysis of Microarrays) technique for finding significant genes in a set of microarray experiments
+* Supports translation to multiple languages

 ## Installation Quickstart

 ### Easy
 This section describes the process of pulling a pre-built version of `SIMON` from [DockerHub](https://hub.docker.com/).
-This can be very handy for development and testing in different environments without polluting the host machine with different versions of dependencies.
+If you are beginner this is recommended way to start `SIMON`.
+This can also be very handy for developers for development without polluting the host machine.
 The `SIMON` source code includes a [Dockerfile](https://github.com/genular/simon-backend/blob/master/documentation/docker_images/Dockerfile).

 #### Requirements